 Aim to keep your profile to around four to six sentences, or 50 to 200 words.
 Be as specific as you can, too.
-You want recruiters to be able to spot your best bits as quickly as possible, rather than pick apart a pile of words like they’re mining for gems.
+You want recruiters to be able to spot your best traits as quickly as possible, rather than pick apart a pile of words like they're mining for gems.

 5. Is my employment history presented in reverse chronological order?

 Your employment history must be laid out in reverse chronological order because your most recent experience is the most relevant.
 Plus, structuring your CV in this way allows the recruiter to read back and see how you've progressed.

 Since your most recent role is likely to show your most impressive skill set, you want the recruiter to read this first.